elastic/elasticsearch/README.md

 * For 1.1.x elasticsearch versions, look at [es-1.1 branch](https://github.com/elasticsearch/elasticsearch-cloud-aws/tree/es-1.1).
 * For 1.0.x elasticsearch versions, look at [es-1.0 branch](https://github.com/elasticsearch/elasticsearch-cloud-aws/tree/es-1.0).
 * For 0.90.x elasticsearch versions, look at [es-0.90 branch](https://github.com/elasticsearch/elasticsearch-cloud-aws/tree/es-0.90).

+SNAPSHOT releases are still in development are _NOT_ available for automatic installation with `bin/plugin`.
+In such cases you would be responsible building the plugin and providing the file/url yourself.

 |      AWS Cloud Plugin      |    elasticsearch    | Release date |
 |----------------------------|---------------------|:------------:|